 9. All Extended SPIs start in the SPI mode.

-10.QUAD = '1' reconfigures I/O to QUAD mode and affects WP and RESET operations, refer to Table 21 for details.
+10.QUAD = '1' reconfigures I/O to QUAD mode and affects WP and RESET operations (see Table 21).

 11.Register reads will always return what is written to them, even though not a recommended configuration.